 Grade 1 can be used to remove rust from metal fixtures and to remove stains from wood floors entirely.
 Grade 1 can be used in conjunction with certain chemicals to remove varnish on delicate wood surfaces such as antique furniture and the like.
 It is labelled as “mildly abrasive.”

 Grade 0 is used primarily for polishing metals, brass specifically.
 Grade 0 is your go-to choice when removing the finish from delicate wood.
-Labeled as “Medium Fine.”
+Labelled as “Medium Fine.”

 Grade 00 is often used with linseed oil to give the piece a high-polished look.
-It is labeled as “Fine.”
+It is labelled as “Fine.”

-Grade 000 is used for the same purposes as the other fine grades such as cleaning, removing finish from a delicate wood surface, or polishing.
-Labeled as “Extra Fine.”
+Grade 000 is used for the same purposes as the other fine grades such as cleaning, removing the finish from a delicate wood surface, or polishing.
+Labelled as “Extra Fine.”

 Grade 0000 is the finest grade available and is often used last after other sanding and polishing methods are complete.
 This grade will make metal and wood gleam.
-Labeled as “super fine.”
+Labelled as “superfine.”